dcourtois/QtUtils/Readme.md

 static member for instance) This is handled by defining `QT_UTILS_IMPLEMENTATION` in a cpp file and including again those headers.

+Finally, since we're dealing with Qt, don't forget to `moc` them !
+This means that it's required to add the files to your projects files (in your qmake project file, CMake one, etc.)

 Here is a complete example:

 ```cpp